 When running production Windows Servers on EC2 with EBS volumes for persistent data, the power of VSS can be leveraged.
 It is possible to implement a general-purpose file level backup solution that supports VSS in EC2.
 While such a solution will result in consistent backups, all the advantages of EBS snapshots will be missed out.
 To take consistent backups of Windows applications and still benefit from the powerful capabilities of EBS snapshots, such as fast incremental backup and rapid recovery, a backup solution utilizing VSS with EBS snapshots is required.
 Such a solution will enjoy all worlds in terms of backup and recovery times as well as consistency of Windows applications.

-Cloud Protection Manager (CPM) is an enterprise-class backup solution for EC2 based on EBS & RDS snapshots.
+N2WS is an enterprise-class backup solution for EC2 based on EBS & RDS snapshots.
 It supports VSS using a thin backup agent that is installed in seconds on the Windows instances.
 Consistent backup based on VSS is supported automatically.
-CPM is sold on AWS Marketplace with prices ranging from $62.5/month to $500/month.
-See pricing or try it for free.
+Try it for free.